wp-plugins/subscribe2/ReadMe.txt

 * Enable TinyURL link shortening for Digest Notification Emails if {TINYLINK} is present in the Email Template
 * Fixed bug in TinyURL error handling and fallback when link generation fails
 * Fixed bug where {DATE} was left blank in the subject field for future scheduled post notifications - thanks to Steve Savoy
+* Added a filter to allow on-the-fly alteration of the size of the {IMAGE} in the paid version

 = Version 8.5 by Matthew Robinson =